awsdocs/amazon-ec2-user-guide-windows/doc_source/configure-access-to-serial-console.md

 1. Choose **Manage**\.

-1. To prevent access to the EC2 serial console of all the instances in the account, clear the **Allow** check box\.
+1. To prevent access to the EC2 serial console of all instances in the account, clear the **Allow** check box\.

 1. Choose **Update**\.